algirdasc/hass-eparkai/README.md

 # Intro
 While [eparkai.lt](https://www.eparkai.lt/) does not offer any kind of API for remote solar power plant users, this Home Assistant (HA) component scrapes solar power generation data every hour and adds it as a sensor.

 **This component is in testing stage!
-Any feedback or requests should be raised as [issue](https://github.com/algirdasc/hass-eparkai/issues)**.
+Any feedback or requests should be raised as an [issue](https://github.com/algirdasc/hass-eparkai/issues)**.

 # Installation